mbeaty-sf/webdev/content/js/flow-control.md

 ### Looping

-- Loops can be labeled and exited with `break`.
+- Loops can be exited with `break`.

 ```javascript
 for (let i = 1; i < 10; ++i) {